jpastuszek/asn-db/README.md

 1.1.1.0/24
 ```

-Note that this library also provides methods of storing the database in binary format for quicker load times.
+Note that this library also provides methods for storing the database in binary format for quicker load times.

 See documentation for details at [docs.rs](https://docs.rs/asn-db).